MinecraftForge/Documentation/docs/concepts/internationalization.md

 ### `TranslatableContents`

 `TranslatableContents` is a `ComponentContents` that is localized and formatted lazily.
-A `Component` can be created using `Component#translatable`.
 It is very useful when sending messages to players because it will be automatically localized in their own locale.

 The first parameter of the `TranslatableContents(String, Object...)` constructor is a translation key, and the rest are used for formatting.
-The only supported format specifiers are `%s` and `%1$s`, `%2$s`, `%3$s` etc. Formatting arguments may be other `Component`s that will be inserted into the resulting formatted text with all their attributes preserved.
+The only supported format specifiers are `%s` and `%1$s`, `%2$s`, `%3$s` etc. Formatting arguments may be `Component`s that will be inserted into the resulting formatted text with all their attributes preserved.

+A `MutableComponent` can be created using `Component#translatable` by passing in the `TranslatableContents`'s parameters.
+It can also be created using `MutableComponent#create` by passing in the `ComponentContents` itself.

 ### `TextComponentHelper`